TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/5. Event_Related_Module/README.txt

 ______________________________________________

 This Module contains app windows and functions to extract event data (ttl signals to your recording system) and accordingly event related data.
-It also contains app windows and functions to preprocess event related data (artefact, trial and channel rejection) and to analyse the LFP component of the event related data you extracted.
+It also contains app windows and functions to preprocess event related data (artefact, trial and channel rejection), to analyse the LFP component of the event related data you extracted and to show event related spike analysis.

 Event channel information can be extracted from every data format you can extract raw data from.